Analysis of Joe Parr’s Accident at Valle de Bravo

 - Did not exit the spiral dive: He failed to let up on the inside brake, apply opposite weight shift, and apply outside brake in order to exit the spiral dive.

-- Failed to disable the glider once it started re-flying: Pilot should have executed a B-line stall or reel in a tip in order to disable the glider.
+- Failed to disable the glider once it started re-flying: He could have executed a B-line stall or reel in a tip in order to disable the glider.
 Note that the wing was fine – no cravats, no twists in the risers, etc. PTM P. 165 “Disable the main canopy by pulling in on the B or C risers.”

 - Did not properly deploy his reserve: The pilot threw his reserve but did not let go of the deployment bag.
 The handle in the pilot’s hand and the bag are visible.
 His comment about being hurt was probably the yank on his arm when he failed to let go of the bag.